 They also allow you to take your picks with you, so you're always prepared with a pick on hand.
 (Better to have it and not need it, than need it and not have it!)

-Some holders can be attached to your keys/guitar/gig bag, others attach to a mic stand, around your neck, or sit on top of your amp in the comfort of your home.
+Some types of guitar pick holders can be attached to your keys/guitar/gig bag, others attach to a mic stand, around your neck, or sit on top of your amp in the comfort of your home.

 Worrying about not having an extra pick is a thing of the past with any of these.